Fishing boat sinks near Honduras, at least 27 killed | DW | 03.07.2019

 At least 27 people died when a fishing boat capsized off the coast of Honduras on Wednesday.

-The figure was confirmed by the president of the Atlantic Industrial Fishing Association, Richard Bonilla, and may yet rise further still.
+The figure was confirmed by the president of the Atlantic Industrial Fishing Association, Richard Bonilla, and may yet continue to rise as nine people are still missing.

-The boat, used for catching lobsters, sank in the Caribbean sea and resulted in 47 people being rescued, according to Jose Domingo Meza, an armed forces spokesman.
+The boat, used for catching lobsters, sank in the Caribbean sea and resulted in 55 people being rescued.

+According to Jose Domingo Meza, an armed forces spokesman, the boat set out in weather inappropriate for fishing.

+Honduras, with some 700 kilometers of coastline in the Caribbean, is highly vulnerable to natural phenomena such as tropical storms and hurricanes.

-Meza said the vessel, nicknamed "Wallie," set sail from Cabo Gracias a Dios, near the Honduras-Nicaragua border, packed with fisherman after a seasonal ban on fishing for lobster was lifted.
+Meza said the vessel, nicknamed "Wallie," set sail from Cabo Gracias a Dios, near the Honduras-Nicaragua border, packed with fishermen after a seasonal ban on fishing for lobster was lifted.

-According to local press reports, the captain of the sunken vessel, Austin Haylock Almendares, gave notice of the shipwreck before being one of those that perished.
+According to local press reports, the captain of the sunken vessel gave notice of the shipwreck before being one of those that perished.

-The 27 who drowned were on the deck of the boat waiting for a Coast Guard from the Honduran Naval Force to arrive.
+The 27 who drowned were waiting on the boat's deck for a Coast Guard from the Honduran Naval Force to arrive.

-Honduras, with some 700 kilometers of coastline in the Caribbean, is highly vulnerable to natural phenomena such as tropical storms and hurricanes

 jsi/se (Reuters, AFP, dpa, EFE)